KosmasDev/dbt-task-jaffle-shop/README.md

 > [!IMPORTANT]
 > Before removing any files, ensure that each existing folder contains a placeholder file named .gitkeep.
 This will allow you to clean up unnecessary files while still preserving the folder structure in version control.

+## dbt Platform setup
+1. Create a logical database in your data warehouse for this project.
+The database name used in this project is `dbt_analytics`.
+We recommend using the name jaffle_shop for consistency with the project.